 Day 9: Clonmacnoise & Dublin.
 Depart Galway for Dublin via Clonmacnoise.
 Situated in the wilds, on the banks of the Shannon, 6th Century Clonmacnoise is nowadays partly in ruins.
 Stop at the Visitor Centre where the original Celtic crosses are exhibited, followed by a tour of the site where you will see high towers, the 11th Century cathedral and the wonderful reproductions of the High Crosses.

 Continue to Dublin and set out on a panoramic tour to discover Dublin's Fair City.
 The north side of the River Liffey offers great striking monuments such as the General Post Office (GPO) on the city main thoroughfare, O'Connell Street, or the Custom House along the quays, as well as the Phoenix Park, one of the largest public parks in Europe.
 The south side appears more sophisticated with its vast Georgian squares, such as Merrion Square where Oscar Wilde's House can still be found, its colorful doors, along with Grafton Street and its quality shops.
 Not so far from St. Stephen's Green, in Kildare Street, you can see the house of Bram Stoker, the author of Dracula.

-Optional Excursion: Take advantage of an optional evening of festive entertainment at a local pub including a 3-course dinner & live music. ($69 per person, excludes beverages) Accommodations: Clyde Court Hotel or similar.
-Breakfast provided.
+Optional Excursion: Music & Dinner at a Pub, $69.
+Take advantage of an optional evening of festive entertainment at a local pub including a 3-course dinner & live music.
+Price excludes beverages.

 Follow Friendly Planet Share the love of travel